mdibl/biocore_documentation/intro_to_ncbi.md

   * BLAST, SRA-toolkit, RAPT
 * Provide a web interface for interaction, data submission, and and constructing data queries

-In addition the the above, NCBI also produces training materials to assist in orienting students, fledgling researchers, and seasoned PIs to the tools/resources they offer.
+In addition the the above, NCBI also produces training materials to assist in orienting students, fledgling researchers, and seasoned PIs to the tools and resources they offer

 #### Training material can be found [here](https://www.ncbi.nlm.nih.gov/home/learn/)